me3zaAKAgoat/42cursus/README.md

 ### **SSH?**

-> SSH is a shell security protocol that allows for secure connections between computers using the cryptographic key-pair model, it is mainly used to log (securely through insecure connections) into remote machines and execute commands.

-### **UFW firewall?**

 > SSH is a security protocol that allows for secure connections using the cryptographic public-private key model, it is mainly used to log into remote machines and execute commands.
 >
 > To connect to a remote machine use ssh \<user>@\<ip address> and then use the password.

+### **UFW firewall?**

+> UFW is a tool that allows for simple management of firewalls and was brought on as a substitute for compilcated tools like iptables.

 ### **Differences between apt and aptitude?**